SFTtech/openage/doc/ideas/fr_technical_overview.md

 UI                 | UI8        | Better after-game analysis.
 Normal mode with the basic information.
 Advanced mode with a massive amount of statistical infos and easy to read diagrams for smallest things. population graphs AOE3-style at the end of a match.
 Show number of villager-kills, maybe even in-game.
 UI                 | UI9        | Copy and paste for building structures. e.g. select mill and the farms around it, copy and paste the foundations of them somewhere else.
 Same for production lines.
 (Factorio-style)
 UI                 | UI10       | Show research status in the top right corner to easier follow your running researches.
-UI                 | UI11       | Show how many villagers are working on each ressource (like in AOM, 100 Gold / 4 \[Villager-Symbol\] --> 100 Gold in the bank and 4 vills working to mine gold). add resource gain per minute data next to the original resources.
-It would be something like food: 537 (+68). make it switchable with amount of vills working at all the resource spots.
+UI                 | UI11       | Show how many villagers are working on each ressource (like in AOM, 100 Gold / 4 \[Villager-Symbol\] --> 100 Gold in the bank and 4 vills working to mine gold).
+UI                 | UI12       | Add resource gain per minute data next to the original resources.
+It would be something like food: 537 (+68). make it switchable with amount of vills working at all the resource spots. (see UI11)
-UI                 | UI12       | Hotkeys for technology researches and upgrades for units UI                 | UI13       | All these things in here should be switchable-on/off in the options.
+UI                 | UI13       | Hotkeys for technology researches and upgrades for units UI                 | UI14       | All these things in here should be switchable-on/off in the options.
-UI                 | UI14       | MP-GUI: game-browser in list-style but with HDs lobby filtering, amount of players? search bar for game names. better filters for games.
+UI                 | UI15       | MP-GUI: game-browser in list-style but with HDs lobby filtering, amount of players? search bar for game names. better filters for games.
-UI                 | UI15       | Save Camera positions: Ctrl+F1 to create a camera location hotkey similar to how you create control groups.
+UI                 | UI16       | Save Camera positions: Ctrl+F1 to create a camera location hotkey similar to how you create control groups.
 Whenever you press the key it moves your screen to the exact location you created it.
 Also for spectating and casters.
-UI                 | UI16       | Looking for a SC2-Interface in AOE-style?
+UI                 | UI17       | Looking for a SC2-Interface in AOE-style?
 UI-Modding should be made easy.
+UI                 | UI18       | Show the Boni as a tooltip.
 AI                 | AI1        | Handles units more intelligent.
 Don't build in hazardous areas.
 Send military to clear out.
 Build more gates to prevent lock-ins.
 Better castle placement.
 Better Trade.
 Military units shouldn't fight in castle arrow fire.
 Units marching react and don't just go away.
 AI lames you (Barbarian).
 Understands how to do economic damage to your base.
 Adopts more to the current playing meta and also randomly choses to use older metas.
 AI can deliver villagers with transportships to other islands.
 Graphics           | GR1        | Zooming in and out with different settings: middle of screen, where mouse points, to selected units.
 Graphics           | GR2        | Units throw torches to put buildings on fire instead of fighting against them with their swords.
 Villagers have different attack animations depending on where they were working before attacking units/buildings, e.g. farms -> hay fork, lumberjacks -> axe, stone or gold -> pickaxe.